rotated8/dotfiles/README.md

 Some items here I no longer use regularly.
 Many of them are from a time when I was working on Macs.

-The `.zshrc` requires [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), but I've switched back to Bash, so this does not have feature parity with `.bashrc`.

 When using iTerm2, vim-airline needs transparency turned off, text contrast at minimum, and both the ASCII and non-ASCII fonts to support the powerline symbols (and probably the same font, in the end).